 • $500 cash award

-In addition to the cash prize, the winner will receive an inscribed award and will be recognized in statewide media and honored during the annual Awards luncheon on May 10, 2016 in Jackson.
+In addition to the cash prize, the winner will receive an inscribed award and will be recognized in statewide media and honored during the annual Forum on American Enterprise luncheon in September 2019 in Jackson.

 Eligibility and Rules

 • All K-12 certified teachers from public, private or parochial schools may enter.
 Winners may reapply after a two-year waiting period.

 • Eligible teachers are limited to one entry per year.
 Non-winning entries from previous years’ competitions may be revised and re-taught for submission.
 Previous winning entries may not be resubmitted.